 Nuclear medicine is used to diagnose and treat diseases by using small quantities of radiopharmaceutical material in the body.
-The radioactive material emits radiation, known as gamma rays, and is picked up by special cameras.
-Nuclear medicine provides a safe and effective way to allow for earlier diagnoses and treatment of abnormalities, sometimes long before medical problems may become apparent with other diagnostic tests.
+It provides a safe and effective way to allow for earlier diagnoses and treatment of abnormalities, sometimes long before medical problems may become apparent with other diagnostic tests.
 This early detection, combined with early treatment, can allow for a more successful prognosis.

 - Is full-time

 - Is six consecutive quarters (18 months) long

 - Involves 12 months of clinical training

 - Begins in the fall of each academic year

 Program graduates will be allowed to take the national certification exams required to work in this field.
 Nuclear Medicine Technologists (NMTs) are certified by the Nuclear Medicine Technology Certification Board (NMTCB) and the American Registry of Radiologic Technologists (ARRT).
 Upon successful completion of the exams, graduates may apply for Washington State licensure and be able to practice as a licensed Nuclear Medicine Technologist.